GACJ/complib-help/docs/methods/adding_methods.md

 !!! tip "Definition: Method names, titles, etc."
     A method's **title** is its full descriptive designation, which consists of its **name**, its **class**, and its **stage**, given in that order.

 It is a long-standing tradition of change ringing that anyone can name a method that has not previously been named subsequent to a qualifying performance.
-When deciding on a name for a custom method, there are a number of things you may wish to bear in mind.
-While the following guidelines allow a degree of flexibility (with some exceptions), they are widely accepted rules of thumb within the Exercise.
+You are able to give a custom method on Complib any name you like.
+However, if you intend to ring and name a method in a qualifying performance, you should bear the following points in mind:

 1. A method's name should be unique.
 :   Two methods cannot share the same title.
 Two methods at differing stages cannot share the same name and class, with the exception of methods that are accepted as belonging to the same **extension path**, or methods whose class is not expressed as part of its title (e.g. hybrid methods and principles).